 Also, the B2B sales cycle is typically longer than the B2C cycle, so conversion rates for B2B marketing often deal with actions other than direct sales.
 For online marketing, this means marketers might measure downloads, digital form completions, etc.

 Conversion rates in B2C marketing

 B2C marketers are more likely to use direct sales to determine their conversion rates.
 Measuring ecommerce rates as conversion rates is an increasingly relevant metric as consumers increasingly purchase goods online.
-In fact, during Q4 2011, Americans spent nearly $50 billion on the web.
+In fact, Forrester research suggests consumers will spend $327 billion online in 2016.